Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

     		// all interested parties can agree to the final result of the program verify checkmultisig(n, n, publicKeys, tx.hash, signatures)
     	}
-    	path enforce(program, m, arguments[m]) {
+    	path enforce(prog, m, arguments[m]) {
-    		// any party can reveal the program and enforce it verify sha3(program) == programHash
+    		// any party can reveal the program and enforce it verify sha3(prog) == programHash
-    		verify program(arguments)
+    		verify prog(arguments)
     	}
     }

 Parties can evaluate the program privately, determine the result, mutually agree to how it should resolve, and provide their signatures on the resulting transaction.
 If any party refuses to agree to the result, another party can enforce the program by making its code public.
-This is similar to how contract enforcement works in the real world.
+This is similar to how contract enforcement works in the real world: details can remain private unless and until disputes have to be settled in court.

 [sidenote]